-Detail of the impacts of the preferred rehabilitation strategy should be discussed in the appropriate subsections of Section 4 (Environmental values and management of impacts) particularly with regard to such issues as final landform stability (section 4.2.2), rehabilitation of flora (section 4.8.2) and the long-term quality of water in any final voids (section 4.5.2).
+Detail of the impacts of the preferred rehabilitation strategy should be discussed in the appropriate subsections of Section 4 (Environmental values and management of impacts) particularly with regard to such issues as final landform stability (Section 4.2.2) and rehabilitation of flora (Section 4.8.2).
 Implications for the long-term use and fate of the site should also be addressed, particularly with regard to the on-site disposal of waste and the site's inclusion on the Environmental Management Register or Contaminated Land Register.